 Should your landlord change their mind later, you need to have their consent in writing.
 The last thing you want is to have legal troubles after you’ve taken the time to negotiate your rent.

 Negotiating your rent isn’t easy.
 You need to research, haggle, and bargain to make it happen.
 While the reward is great if you succeed, there’s a risk that your landlord won’t budge despite your best efforts.

 You can skip all seven steps by just using a rental negotiation site like Brixbid.

 You Can Negotiate Your Rent Easily with Brixbid

 Brixbid lets you negotiate your rent instantly.
-Use our listings tool to find your dream home in Chicago.
+Use our listings tool to find your dream home.
 Once you find a listing that you love, make the landlord an offer on our rental negotiation platform to pay what you think is fair.

 The best thing about the listings on Brixbid is that you know the price upfront, and you have a say in how much you’re willing to pay.
 You have the opportunity to negotiate right through the platform.
 And Brixbid even handles your lease online, so your legal side is covered as well.